CodingCellist/codingcellist.github.io/content/en/post/glove80-first-impressions/index.md

 it weigh?
 278g per side, 556 grams total.
 That's highly respectable for a keyboard that size!
-For a bit of context, the Corne-ish Zen weighs 138g per side, a pair of Bose QC25s weigh 450g (case included), and the left and right halves of an ISO Dygma Raise is roughly 600g and 700g respectively!
+For a bit of context, the Corne-ish Zen weighs 138g per side, a pair of Bose QC25s weigh 450g (case included), and the left and right halves of an ISO Dygma Raise is roughly 600g and 700g respectively.
 (No wonder my shoulders hated me back when I was lugging that around...)

 When comparing to the Zen, it is worth remembering that the Glove80 has almost